nfynt/MayaPlugin/README.md

 # MayaPlugin
-Attempt for creating simple plugin for maya
+Attempt for creating simple exporter plugin for maya